 Access to Government: Streamlining startup and small business regulations; Streamlining startup-government liaisons;

 7. Make stable employment resemble entrepreneurship

 Question: Which policies lead to empowered employment, blurring the distinction between employee and boss?

-Issue Areas: Vanguard workplace culture (ex.
-Silicon Valley); Employee innovation; Unions; Automation to eliminate repetitive work; Employee stock ownership; Worker cooperatives; Continuous vocational education
+Issue Areas: Vanguard workplace cultures; Employee innovation; Unions; Automation to eliminate repetitive work; Employee stock ownership; Worker cooperatives; Continuous vocational education

 Question: How do we promote and encourage alternative economic forms?